Let ‘er Drip

 Well, we have come a long way since then and we are close to having our gravity fed drip irrigation system in place, the final component of our water conservation project.
 We will be using and evaluating three different drip systems.
 Congratulations to Luke and Dylan for their fine brochure describing the entire water conservation project.

-Volunteers have been researching everything from bolt strength to bending bamboo to head meg-w-driver-sm-wp_20180306_002pressure for a given tank height.
+Volunteers have been researching everything from bolt strength to bending bamboo to head pressure for a given tank height.
 Perhaps the most physically challenging task to date has been driving 10-foot steel U posts with a 40-pound manual driver.

 Sun, May 20, 2-4, Work Party